pulumi/docs/pulumi-hugo/themes/default/content/blog/continuous-delivery-with-gitlab-and-pulumi-on-amazon-eks/index.md

     tags.
-- You can assign custom tags to stacks (when logged into the [Pulumi Service backend]({{< relref "/docs/intro/concepts/state" >}}) to customize how stacks are listed in the [Pulumi Console](https://app.pulumi.com/).
+- You can assign custom tags to stacks (when logged into the [Pulumi Service backend]({{< relref "/docs/intro/concepts/state" >}}) to customize how stacks are listed in the [Pulumi Service](https://app.pulumi.com/).
     - In our example below we have two environments _prod_ and _dev_.
     - To group stacks by environment we assign custom tags `environment: prod` and `environment: dev` to the respective stacks
-    - In the Pulumi Console, you'll be able to group stacks by
+    - In the Pulumi Service, you'll be able to group stacks by
         tag: `environment:dev` and tag: `environment:prod`.

 Please read more about managing [stack tags in Pulumi]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}).